It’s the MOJO guide to this wild, wonderful chapter of family life: youth sports

 This is where MOJO comes in.

 MOJO is taking a page out of all those parenting books that are now gathering dust in your garage.
-We know you need a trusted week-by-week, season-by-season guide through this fleeting window of youth sports, whether you’re a volunteer coach or the parent of a fledgling athlete.
+We know you need a trusted season-by-season guide through this fleeting window of youth sports, whether you’re a volunteer coach or the parent of a fledgling athlete.

 So, we made one.